Disce-et-facere/portfolio_frontend/README.md

    - `IOT_CORE_ENDPOINT`: Found in the AWS IoT Core settings.

 4. **Setup Message Route Rule in IoT Core**:
-   Configure a rule in IoT Core with the following SQL:
+   Configure a rule in IoT Core with the following SQL and point it towards the dynamoDB table:
    ```sql
    SELECT *,
    clientid() AS device_id,